Files

 10. VoronoiDiagrammer

 We want to connect each business to the closest transit station.
 We could do this using something like a Bufferer transformer, but let's take a look at the VoronoiDiagrammer.
-The VoronoiDiagrammer creates a set of polygons showing the area that is closest to a particular input point.
+The VoronoiDiagrammer creates a set of polygons that show the area closest to a given input point.

 Add the VoronoiDiagrammer and connect the Points Input port to the Output port on the AttributeManager connected to the Rapid Transit Stations.
 Then attach an Inspector to the VoronoiPolygons Output port.